Cyrus Northrop: Degrees and honorary degrees

 In 1886 his alma mater, Yale, conferred upon him her highest honor, that of LL.D.
 Similar degrees were conferred upon him by the University of Wisconsin and Illinois College, both in 1904, to be followed by South Carolina College in 1905, and the University of Minnesota.

 The Tomahawk closes their retrospective with: "President Northrop is affectionately remembered among the 'Sigs, and has spoken kindly of his associations with them when an active member of Alpha Chapter at Yale in 1855–6.
 A glance at his picture will convince anyone that he is still a young man in spite of his many years of experience and great activity."

 For his leadership and vision, the Minnesota Geological Survey honored Dr. Northrop by naming a mountain after him: Mount Northrop is located in Lake County, in the range of the Sawtooth Mountains.
 He is also the namesake of the city of Northrop, Minnesota.
-The Northrop Collegiate School for Girls (a predecessor to the Blake School) was likewise named in Northrop's honor.
+The Northrop Collegiate School for Girls (later absorbed into The Blake School) was likewise named in Northrop's honor.

 Northrop died on at his home in Minneapolis.
 His friend and the first President of the University of Minnesota, William Watts Folwell, eulogized him in the Minnesota Gopher yearbook, picturing his funeral procession on p.
 271 that year.
 By the following year, Minnesota had risen in a spectacular commemoration plan, explained in a retrospective article in the 1924 Gopher yearbook of over 30 pages.
 It described completion within less than two years of a campaign that raised the then-astonishing amount of $650,000 in student and faculty subscriptions (~pledges) toward the building of both an auditorium dedicated to the honor of Northrop, and a stadium to honor Minnesota's war dead.